 - Fill the second bucket with plain warm water.

 - Start at an entrance and plan to work clockwise around the room.

 - Lay a towel on the floor at the base of the wall where you’ll be cleaning.

 - Dip the sponge in the soapy water and gently wring it until it’s not dripping wet.
 Wash 3-foot by 3-foot sections of the wall, starting at the top and working down.
-Wash in light, circular motions and focus your efforts on areas that are frequently touched (corners, around light switches and doors, etc.)
+Wash in light, circular motions, and focus your efforts on frequently touched areas (corners, around light switches and doors, etc.)